Planning For Businesses

 Small and Medium Sized Businesses

-You can email us to find out whether a proposal requires planning permission or not.
-We request that you supply a clear explanation of your proposal and a location map showing the extent of the site and the position of the proposed development.
-There is a fee of £115 for this advice.
+You can complete our online form (fee applies) to find out whether a proposal requires planning permission or not.
+Please supply a clear explanation of your proposal and a location map showing the extent of the site and the position of the proposed development.

 The Planning Portal provides general guidance for small businesses: -

 Other advice and guidance is available through the Government's Planning Guidance website:

 - Designing for planning objectives - crime prevention, access and inclusion

 - Guidance on associated development applications for major infrastructure projects

 Major schemes involving a residential and commercial mix should take into account how good design can enhance future residents enjoyment of their surroundings.
 Developers wishing to make outline applications for major schemes can access our Planning Obligations Principles and Priorities document

 Applicants for large-scale planning applications or pre-application discussions are now able to present their proposals to elected members ahead of any Planning Committee decision.
 Formal meetings can now be specifically convened to allow better engagement between developers under Hart’s Development Proposals Presentation Protocol.